emmettbutler/iPhoneGameDemo/iOS-Slides/games.rst

     Implemented as a C++ library - this works since Objective-C is a *strict superset* of C++

-    Main purpose is to perform phyiscal calculations very fast
+    Main purpose is to perform physical calculations very fast

     Contains modules for drawing the simulated objects to the screen (DebugDraw)

     Also free and open-source

+..
+QUESTIONS!??

 Cocos2D API Overview
 --------------------